For ACL Members and their Guests only. Amenity tags required on walking trails

 - No riding or operation on closed trails.

 - Any person, property owner or guest, operating a motorized recreational vehicle must complete a waiver and return it to the ACL Office prior to using a registered vehicle on the trail system.
-Waivers are available at the ACL Office and on the website.
+Waivers are available at the ACL Office and by downloading Indemnity Agreement here.

 - Operation of a motorized recreational vehicle on Association property including the trail system shall be limited to individuals: